vyapp/vy/BOOK.md

     <Key-i>

-When the areavi instance is in IRC mode then it is possible to use key-commands to send IRC commands by pressing:
+When the areavi instance is in IRC mode then it is possible to use keycommands to send IRC commands by pressing:

     <Control-e>